scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

    ds = yt.load("MHDSloshing/virgo_low_res.0054.vtk",
                 parameters=parameters)

-``Athena`` datasets require a ``parameters`` dictionary to be supplied to provide unit conversions to Gaussian units; for most datasets that can be read by ``yt``, this is not normally necessary.
 Slices through the density and temperature of the simulation dataset are shown in Figure :ref:`sloshing`.
 The photons will be created from a spherical region centered on the domain center, with a radius of 250 kpc:

 .. code-block:: python